Pravallikamaddi/Danny-Diner-SQL-Case-Study/README.md

 | C           | 2021-01-07  | ramen        | 12    | N      |

--Rank All The Things-
+**Rank All The Things**:
-2.Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.
+ -2.Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.

 | Customer ID | Order Date   | Product Name | Price | Member | Ranking |
 |-------------|--------------|--------------|-------|--------|---------|